hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 \ell = \frac{k_B\mathcal{T}}{mg}.
 $$

-We can also arrive at this answer by dimensional analysis, but these slick approaches, while getting the correct answer, miss some important physics.
+We can also arrive at this answer by dimensional analysis.
+Although these slick approaches work, they miss some important physics.
 For a more realistic treatment, see the [appendix]({{hapax.github.io}}/assets/napkin-hacks-appendix).

 Recall that the diffusion coefficient $D = \ell v$ is directly related